KarelZe/thesis/references/obsidian/🍬Implementation/🔥Speed-up PyTorch.md

 ## Data Loader
-- Use pinned memory in data loader: https://discuss.pytorch.org/t/when-to-set-pin-memory-to-true/19723/20 and https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/
+- Use pinned memory in data loader: https://discuss.pytorch.org/t/when-to-set-pin-memory-to-true/19723/20 and https://developer.nvidia.com/blog/how-optimise-data-transfers-cuda-cc/
 - use gpu-accelerated data loaders: https://github.com/NVIDIA-Merlin/dataloader

 -   `DataLoader(pin_memory=True, ...)` which ensures that the data gets preloaded into the pinned memory on CPU and typically leads to much faster transfers from CPU to GPU memory.
--   `DataLoader(num_workers=4, ...)` - spawn several workers to pre-load data faster - during training watch the GPU utilization stats and if it’s far from 100% experiment with raising the number of workers.
+-   `DataLoader(num_workers=4, ...)` - spawn several workers to pre-load data faster - during training watch the GPU utilisation stats and if it’s far from 100% experiment with raising the number of workers.
 Of course, the problem could be elsewhere so a very big number of workers won’t necessarily lead to a better performance. (copied from https://huggingface.co/docs/transformers/perf_train_gpu_one#dataloader)

 ## Profiler
 https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html